geudde/attic-chest/pages/03.season-2/02.meeting-14/03.gambols/docs.md

 <div class="author">Communicated by Mrs Flaxman</div>

 “Heap the sea-coal! come, heap it higher!
-The oaken Log lay on the fire:”
+The oaken log lay on the fire:”
 The well-wash’d stools, a circling row,
-With Lad and Lass, how fair the show!
+With lad and lass, how fair the show!
 The merry can of nut-brown ale,
 The laughing jest, the lovesick tale,
-‘Till tir’d of chat the Game begins,
+‘Till tir’d of chat the game begins,
-The Lasses prick the Lads with pins;
+The lasses prick the lads with pins;
 Roger from Dolly twitch’d the stool
 She falling, kiss’d the ground, poor fool!
 She blush’d so red! — with side-long glance
 At hob-nail Dick, who griev’d the chance
-But now for Blind-man’s buff they call
+But now for blind-man’s buff they call
-Of each incumbrance clear the Hall
+Of each incumbrance clear the hall
 Jenny her silken ’kerchief folds,
 And merry Will the black log holds;
 Now laughing, stops, with “Silence! hush!”
 And Peggy Pout gives Sam a push.
-The Blind-man’s arms extended wide,
+The blind-man’s arms extended wide,
 Sam slips between; — “O woe betide
 Thee clumsy Will!” — but titt’ring Kate
 Is penn’d up in the corner strait!